MithrilJS/mithril-query/README.md

   $out.keydown('div', 'enter');
   $out.keydown('div', 27);
 ```
 you can either use `keycode` or the keys name.
-Mapping is donw with
+Mapping is done with
 [this lib](https://github.com/npmcomponent/yields-keycode). `keyup`, `keypress`
 are also supported.